<- back to Blog

 Setting up a DynDNS

 Today my ISP decided to change my public IP yet again.
-This lead to both of the game servers that I’m running no longer being accessible by my friends.
+This caused both of the game servers that I’m running to no longer be accessible by my friends.

-There are 2 caveats to hosting a game server that usually cause people trouble.
-For one, you have to figure out how to open ports on your router and depending on your ISP, this may or may not turn out to be a challenge.
+There are two caveats to hosting a game server that often cause trouble.
+The more common hurdle is figuring out how to open ports on your router.
+Depending on its model and your ISP, this may or may not turn out to be much of a problem.

-The second challenge is allowing users outside of your network to connect to the server.
+Another challenge is allowing users outside your network to connect to the server.
 For that you’d usually want to share your public IP address with them.
-Being a web dev myself, this bothered me.
-Since I’ve gotten familiar with DNS servers for my local network recently, I knew that it’s possible to assign a neat domain name to the IP and use that instead of the wonky long number string.
+This bothered me.
+And because I’ve been playing around with DNS servers for my local network recently, I knew that it’s possible to assign a neat domain name to the IP and use that instead of the less convenient IP address.

-So I set out and arranged a subdomain for one of my domains (purchased on Namecheap).
+So I set out and arranged a subdomain for one of my domains.
 I assigned an A Record to it pointing to terraria as a the subdomain and I assigned my public IP address to it.
-Thus terrara.my-domain.com was born and I could easily share it with my friends for them to connect to the game server.
+Thus, terrara.my-domain.com was born and I could easily share it with my friends for them to connect to the game server.

-A couple weeks passed and out of the blue I got a message that a friend could no longer hop into the server.
-I checked the logs and everything was running just fine.
-Eventually I found out that my public IP address had changed.
-Further investigation showed that this can happen rather randomly - based on caching on the side of my ISP or a regularly scheduled update, a power outage causing the router to restart and I am sure there’s a dozen more reasons this can happen.
+A few weeks passed and out of the blue I get a message that a friend can no longer join the server.
+I check the logs and everything is running just fine.
+Eventually I discover that my public IP address had changed.

-Being as lazy as I am, I just went ahead and changed the IP I had assigned to the subdomain.
-I did not change the TTL and painstakingly waited about half an hour to see the change propagate.
-And that was that - the game was accessible again!
+Being the lazy cave troll that I am not being in the mood of digging deeper, I simply changed the IP I had assigned to the subdomain to my newly assigned public IP.
+I did not change the TTL and punished everyone by making them wait about half an hour to see the change propagate.
+And that was that - the server was accessible again!

-The setup was pretty straight forward.
-Since my domain is registered with Namecheap, I went with their suggested DDNS client ddclient.
-They even have a neat little documentation on how to configure it.
-One thing that I didn’t understand initially was that when you’re specifying subdomains, you have to spell out the full address including the root domain.
+The setup was surprisingly straight forward.
+All I had to do is set up a DDNS client - ddclient.
+I then just followed the documentation of the domain registrar on how to configure it.
+One thing that I didn’t initially grasp was that when you’re specifying subdomains, you have to spell out the full address including the root domain.
 So an example config would look like something like this:

 use=web